Mathematical and physical meaning of the crossings of energy levels in ${\cal PT}-$symmetric systems: New physics behind the unavoided level crossings

-Quantitatively, some of the above-listed properties of our $N=4$ model are particularly easily proved.
-In particular, along the $B=0$ EP line and at $A>0$ we arrive at a degenerate form of our Hamiltonian, \be H= \left[ \right]\,. \ee It possesses two vanishing eigenvalues $E=0$ but just a single related eigenvector.
-This means that matrix (\ref{hamalv}) is non-diagonalizable.
-Its Jordan-block canonical structure cannot be Hermitized by any metric $\Theta$, of course.
+The insertion of $B=0$ {\em alias} $\beta=1$ reduces our Hamiltonian (\ref{hamal}) to one-parametric matrix \be H= H^{(4)}(\alpha,1)= \left[ \right]\,. \ee One can easily prove that such a matrix possesses two vanishing eigenvalues $E=0$ but just a single related eigenvector.
+This means that matrix (\ref{hamalv}) is non-diagonalizable and that the $B=0$ line is all composed of exceptional points.
+The Jordan-block canonical structure of the $B=0$ Hamiltonian cannot be Hermitized by any metric $\Theta$.
+Two of the eigenvectors $|\Xi_j\kt$ in formula (\ref{metrr}) coincide in the limit $B \to 0$ so that in the same limit, one of the eigenvalues of $\Theta$ goes to zero.
+All of the metric-candidates of the concrete form (\ref{metrr}) become non-invertible at $B=0$.

-The $B \neq 0$ ``unavoided crossing'' unfolding of this $B=0$ dashed-line EP degeneracy in domain ${\cal D}_5$ is illustrated in Fig.~\ref{fia1w}.
-This picture may be complemented by the closed-form calculations starting from the perturbed Hamiltonian
+The $B-$dependence of the energy levels is such that two of them merge at $B = 0$.
+In the vicinity of the $B=0$ singularity (i.e., in our present terminology, along the EP horizon of the second kind) one observes the unavoided level crossing, the concrete form of which is illustrated in Fig.~\ref{fia1w}.
+The picture may be complemented by the closed-form construction of the bound-state solutions starting from the small-perturbation version